 We welcome and encourage feedback from the research community.
 Please send any questions, comments, or concerns regarding these documents to firstname.lastname@example.org.

 The Alliance plays a critical role in advancing the Government of Canada’s National DRI Strategy.
-It coordinates and funds activities related to and including Advanced Research Computing (ARC), Research Data Management (RDM) and Research Software (RS).
+It coordinates and funds activities related to and including ARC, RDM and RS.